acocac/DL_MODIS/readme.md

-Temporal repository partially cloned from
 [The repository contains comparison between Rußwurm and Körner's (2017) approach using tensorflow and own approach using Theano framed in KERAS]

+# Temporal repository partially cloned from:

 # Recurrent Neural Networks for Multitemporal Crop Identification